Does AWS Sign a HIPAA Business Associate Agreement?

 AWS is the dominant cloud infrastructure provider for healthcare workloads.
 Hospitals, health systems, digital health startups, and healthcare SaaS companies all run PHI on AWS.
 Here's the complete picture on AWS's HIPAA BAA — what it covers, how to get it, and the critical restrictions you need to understand.

-How to Accept the AWS HIPAA BAA
+How to Execute the AWS BAA via AWS Artifact

 The AWS BAA is self-service and costs nothing beyond your normal AWS usage: